Windows of Opportunity

 Provide Emergency Tuition Assistance for Our Students

-We opened this school year with a Student Leadership/Civic Spirit Assembly in the auditorium.
+We opened last school year with a Student Leadership/Civic Spirit Assembly in the auditorium.
 The NYPD Jazz Band performed songs of female empowerment and the Deputy Commissioner gave the keynote address.
 In a typical year, our beloved auditorium is also the site of the school's annual family Christmas tree lighting, Christmas Cabaret, fashion show, new family acceptance dinner, alumnae reunion, and more.
 This winter teaching artists from Alvin Ailey's Ailey ll program led students in dance workshops and artists from the New York City Center Education Program worked with the girls to stage a performance of Evita.
-The bright, light-filled space also serves as the study hall and hosts after-school clubs and activities each day.
+The bright, light-filled space also serves as the study hall and, until the pandemic hosted after-school clubs and activities each day.

 Our auditorium is the first thing eager applicants see when attending a St. Jean’s open house and, as the site of many senior-year traditions, it is the setting of their final high school memories as well.
 It is truly the physical and emotional center of our school.